 Oser, J., & Hooghe, M. (2018).
 Democratic ideals and levels of political participation: The role of political and social conceptualisations of democracy.
 The British Journal of Politics and International Relations, 20(3), 711-730.

-link to journal link to manuscript link to appendix
+link to journal accepted manuscript version appendix

 Leighley, J., & Oser, J. (2018).
 Representation in an era of political and economic inequality: How and when citizen engagement matters.
 Perspectives on Politics, 16(2), 328-344.

 Oser, J., & Hooghe, M. (2018).
 Give me your tired, your poor?
 Support for social citizenship rights in the United States and Europe.
 Sociological Perspectives.
 61(1),14-38.